 The four-course, 16-credit concentration is available to students with a declared major or minor in Mechanical Engineering.
 The concentration is noted on students’ official transcripts and will prepare students for careers in aircraft and engine design, avionics, aircraft and spacecraft materials, and safety systems.

-It is recommended that students interested in pursuing a Concentration in Aerospace Engineering declare their concentration as early as possible in their degree program in order to facilitate course planning, but in no case later than May 1 of a student’s junior year.
+It is recommended that students interested in pursuing a Concentration in Aerospace Engineering declare their concentration as early as possible in their degree program in order to facilitate course planning, but in no case later than October 1 of a student’s senior year.
 Specific courses are required for all Advanced Elective requirements within the Mechanical Engineering degree.
 In addition, students must complete an experiential project related to Aerospace Engineering.